Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 - Not scalable.

-All plans come with a free domain, free SSL certificate, and free marketing credits for Google Ads and Microsoft Advertising.
+Premium packages start at $2.99 per month, and come with a free domain (normally $12-$20 per year), free SSL certificate, and free marketing credits for Google Ads and Microsoft Advertising.

-If you have questions, problems, or need any assistance, you can contact Bluehost support 24/7 via phone or live chat.
+If you have questions, problems, or need any assistance, you can contact Hostinger support 24/7 via live chat.

 VPS stands for “virtual private server.”
 This hosting type is a step above shared web hosting.
 When a website outgrows their shared plan, it’s common for owners to upgrade to a VPS.